General Safeguards for Newborn Circumcisions

-- Safe circumcision should be done with sterile equipment.
+- Circumcisions should be done using sterile equipment.

-- Before safe circumcision, infants with bleeding disorders, immune deficiencies, and severe skin disorders or infections should receive appropriate treatment and consideration.
+- Infants with bleeding disorders, immune deficiencies, and severe skin disorders/infections should receive appropriate treatment and considerations before circumcision.

 - The infant should be monitored by health care providers at all times during the procedure.

 Who should perform a newborn circumcision?

 - Select a provider who feels comfortable performing circumcision.

 - Make sure the provider has done many circumcisions.

 - Be assured that the provider will refer you elsewhere if your child’s penis is different or unusual or small or whatever (see CORRECT).